pointcove-rblx/guidelines/README.md

  1. Guests must not attempt to evade any security measures put in place in Pointcove buildings, including locked doors.
  2. You are not to activate any false emergency alarms.
- 3.**ANY** sexual acts are forbidden.
+ 3. **ANY** sexual acts are forbidden.
 You are not to engage in any sexual act, or promote any sexual act/content in any Pointcove facility.
  4. Please utilize the restrooms with good conduct.
  5. Inciting violence or RP terrorism in a Pointcove facility is strictly prohibited.
 This includes but is not limited to:
- --Shooting
+ - Shooting
- --Bombing
+ - Bombing
- --Suicide (will result in refferal to appropriate agencies)
+ - Suicide (will result in refferal to appropriate agencies)
-5. Visitors should comply with any instructions provided by Pointcove SecureTeam or other Pointcove staff in the event of an emergency or other situation.
+ 6. Visitors should comply with any instructions provided by Pointcove SecureTeam or other Pointcove staff in the event of an emergency or other situation.
-6. The use of exploit software (Synapse X, etc.) is not allowed.
+ 7. The use of exploit software (Synapse X, etc.) is not allowed.
 ### Section B5 - Events outside of Pointcove Facilities
 Once in a while, Pointcove will host events outside of their facilities for any reason.
 We have regulations for these circumstances too.
 > **NOTICE:** Guidelines from the venue the event is hosted at will apply on top of these additional guidelines.
 Please consult the moderation department for the venue of the event for more information.